 - Use a gentle liquid detergent and powder will tend to coat the fabric

-- For longest term use (years), please rotate your sheets, particularly the fitted sheet with 2 to 3 other fitted sheets (so you will have 3 to 4 fitted sheets in total in your linen closet - these don't have to be linen either).
+- For longest term use (years), please rotate your sheets, particularly the fitted sheet with 2 other fitted sheets (so you will have 3 fitted sheets in total in your linen closet - these don't have to be linen either naturally!).
 This fitted sheet will undergo the most wear and tear from your body as it moves as you sleep, and will naturally wear down over time.
 This is experienced in all stonewashed linen bedding because the flax fibres have been heavily softened in order to be slept on immediately.
 If you choose to rotate less than we suggest, keep in mind that it is to be expected that the fabric will show signs of wear earlier, because it is a delicate fabric.

 - We also reccomend you hand wash or soak your linen fitted sheets to minimise friction and prolong the lifespan of the fabric.
 This bedding fabric is all stonewashed, and is more delicate than untreated flax and hand washing is a more gentle method.